bobicka/SimonSues/README.md

 # SimonSues
-Project for all tings related to Simon Sues Comic
+Project for all things related to Simon Sues Comic